 In this clicker training guide you will learn how to use a noise maker to teach your dog obedience while having fun at the same time.
-A clicker is a simple device that makes a "click" noise, a sound that we will teach your dog means "Good job!".
+A clicker is a simple device that makes a "click" noise; we will teach your dog that this sound means "Good job!".

 A clicker is a plastic box with a piece of metal inside, when you push the metal it "clicks!", that sound doesn't mean anything to your dog right now, so don't try it without teaching him first.

 Some people may find that using a clicker is a little bit of a hassle because you have to remember to bring it with you every time you want to train your dog, and the truth is you could simply use a word or any sound with your mouth.
 But using the clicker has it's own advantages.